-Environmental Protection Agency (EPA) (2022).
+EPA (2022).
 Guidelines on the Information to be Contained in Environmental Impact Assessment Reports

-European Commission (EC) (2017).
+European Commission (2017).
 Environmental Impact Assessment of Projects - Guidance on the Preparation of the Environmental Impact Assessment Report

-Institute of Environmental Management and Assessment (IEMA) (2020).
+IEMA (2020).
 IEMA Guide to: Materials and Waste in Environmental Impact Assessment - Guidance for a Proportionate Approach